Uganda Museum: History

 The Uganda Museum is the oldest museum in East Africa; it was officially established by the British protectorate government in 1908 with ethnographic material.
 Its history goes back to 1902 when deputy Governor George Wilson called for collection of objects of interest throughout the country to set up a museum.
 The museum started in a small Sikh temple at Fort Lugard on Old Kampala Hill.
 Between the 1920s and 1940s, archaeology and paleontological surveys and excavations were conducted by Church Hill, E. J. Wayland, Bishop J. Wilson, P. L. Shinnie, E. Lanning, and several others, who collected a significant number of artifacts to boost the museum.
 The museum at Fort Lugard become too small to hold the specimens, and the museum was moved to the Margret Trowel School of Fine Art at Makerere University College in 1941.
 Later, funds were raised for a permanent home and the museum was moved to its current location on Kitante Hill in 1954.
 In 2008, the museum turned 100 years old.

 Galleries

-The museum has a number galleries: Ethnography, Natural History, Traditional Music, Science and Industry, and Early History.
+The museum has a number of galleries: Ethnography, Natural History, Traditional Music, Science and Industry, and Early History.